j1r0/photolio/README.md

-# photolio
+# visionary
-Photolio - A photography portfolio.
+visionary - A photography portfolio.
 This project is a portfolio that is designed to assist photographers in keeping track, organizing, and storing their photos.

 ## Team members
 Jim Pamplona